 With many nuclear and coal power stations built in the 1970s and 80s coming to the end of their operational lives in the next few years due to age and new restrictions on emissions, there is a need to implement low carbon ways of generating electricity to meet the country’s ever growing energy demands.

 Onshore wind is the cheapest form of renewable power and an established technology.
 Wind turbines generate electricity around 80-85% of the time and power is converted to electricity very efficiently, with none of the thermal waste inherent in fossil fuel plants.
-So, wind power is an efficient way to generate electricity, employing a free energy source that is also renewable.
-The UK also benefits from the best wind resource in Europe.

 As a continuation of the company’s activities in renewable energy development we have expanded our business to include solar park developments and are currently pursuing a number of solar projects across the UK and elsewhere in Europe.
 Our recent developments in Europe for example include solar farms in Brandenburg and Berlin.